 Excellent spoken and written communication skills in English (C1).
 If the dissertation is written in English:TOEFL: at least 95 Points, Cambridge Certificate: Certificate in Advanced English (CAE), School leaving Certificate due to teaching in english, Native speaker, IELTS: Band Score 7 or more.
 If the dissertation is written in German: excellent spoken and written communication skills in German (C1).
 The following documents are accepted as proof: a C1 diploma from an ÖSD testing centre (ÖSD Zertifikat C1) or one from a Goethe Institute testing centre (Goethe-Zertifikat C1).
 See: https://www.mdw.ac.at/studium/infoblatt/englisch/studien/Information_sheet_PhD.pdf

-Please take a look at the different texts on the website provided by the participating disciplines (at latest by mid-January).
-These can give you an idea about the outline of the programme with all its diverse perspectives and approaches.
+Please take a look at the different texts on the website provided by the participating disciplines.
+These can give you an idea and orientation about the outline of the programme with all its diverse perspectives and approaches.
+However, the stated research questions are only suggestions, own ideas are more than welcome!

 You can acquire a PhD in the following disciplines (in alphabetical order):